onkoe/budgie-helper-scripts/README.md

 # dotfiles - 2021
-Contains dotfiles as well as scripts to configure the Budgie DE
+Contains bspwm dotfiles as well as scripts to configure the Budgie DE